ISDN home page

 Urgent care

-Imaging Support implementation of national imaging pathway for stroke including roll out of CT Perfusion for IAT and IVT at HASUs Chris Ashton HASU Forum 31/09/25
+Imaging Support implementation of national imaging pathway for stroke including roll out of CT Perfusion and rapid MR at HASUs Chris Ashton HASU Forum 31/12/25

-Thrombolysis Improve intervention rates at GM HASUs and implement tenectoplase Chris Ashton HASU Forum 31/06/25
+Thrombolysis Improve intervention rates at HASUs using TASC toolkit.
+Implement tenectoplase Chris Ashton HASU Forum Ongoing

 Acute care